-Mr. Brnabic is the Health Outcomes Statistics Group Leader and senior research scientist at Eli Lilly Asia Pacific statistical sciences and includes leading and reviewing external methodologies/ guidelines for use within the company consulting/coordinating strategy for analysis on reimbursement dossiers & other related Health Outcome activities for countries like Australia, Canada & Korea.
+Mr Brnabic is the Health Outcomes Statistics Group Leader and senior research scientist at Eli Lilly Asia Pacific statistical sciences.
+His role includes leading and reviewing external methodologies/ guidelines for use within the company, consulting/coordinating strategy for analysis on reimbursement dossiers and other related health outcome activities for countries like Australia, Canada and Korea.

-Mr. Brnabic received a BA Dip Ed in mathematics and statistics and a MA in applied statistics from Macquarie University, Sydney.
-Previous he has worked for SPSS Australasia as a Technical Support and Training Consultant, at Macquarie University Practical Demonstrator/Tutor in statistic, Public Health NSW Health Department and as a Senior Biostatistician at the George Institute which is affiliated with Sydney University where he worked on epidemiological studies and RCTs.
+Mr Brnabic received a BA Dip Ed in mathematics and statistics and a MA in applied statistics from Macquarie University, Sydney.
+Previously, he worked for SPSS Australasia as a Technical Support and Training Consultant, at Macquarie University Practical Demonstrator/Tutor in statistic, Public Health NSW Health Department and as a Senior Biostatistician at the George Institute which is affiliated with Sydney University where he worked on epidemiological studies and RCTs.